Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

 ## Prerequisites

-   To enable your application to use the voice control functionality:
+   To enable your application to use the voice control functionality, follow these steps:

    1. Initialize a voice control client instance using the `getVoiceControlClient()` function: